elastic/DaC-Reference/docs/known_limitations.md

 ## No Direct Support

-- Managing prebuilt rules via DaC workflows is not supported at the moment (this is being addressed).
 - Rule loading
   - Core repo (loading Rule object)
-    - Officially supports from  TOML to Rule object
+    - Officially supports loading from TOML to Rule object
-    - Support for json yaml will exist but will remain in a dict format
+    - Support for json and yaml exists but will remain in a dict format (as opposed to the nested TOML format)
       - This is only a convenience utility and will only be supported across minimal components, since all functionality depends on the validated object (and related pieces)
   - Kibana module does support raw dict's
   - We added a RawDictLoader as a util, but this will only serve to load rules to dicts, bypassing most of the value of the core repo